Battaglioni M

-The M Battalions (M stands for Benito Mussolini) were an elite unit of Italian Blackshirts during World War II.
+The M Battalions (M standing for Mussolini) were an elite special forces unit of Italian Blackshirts during World War II.

 History

 They were created during World War II, in October 1941 as a transformation and strengthening of the assault and mountain battalions of the Milizia Volontaria per la Sicurezza Nazionale (Blackshirts) which had particularly distinguished themselves in combat.

 The first "M" battalions were those coming from the Galbiati Group (VIII of Varese, the XVI of Como and the XXIX of Arona), veterans of the Battle of Marizai, and the battalions of the 15th Assault Legion CC.NN.
 "Lioness" (XIV of Bergamo and XV of Brescia), mentioned in the war bulletin №248 of 10 February 1941, followed by other assault battalions always distinguished in war actions.

 To further improve their war efficiency, the "M" battalions were subjected to special training courses at the "Campo Battaglioni M" in Rome-Trastevere, and were classified in the "M" Battalion Inspectorate of MVSN, who supervised the training and managed the replacement flow.

 For operational use the "M" battalions were usually assigned directly to the dependencies of the Corps of the Army, with general reserve functions and from these reassigned in support of units engaged in particularly demanding actions.
 They were employed mainly in the Russian campaign, in the Greco-Italian war and for the planned invasion of Malta.

-With the fall of the Fascist regime, on 25 July 1943, the XVI Battaglione "M" of Como, marching on Rome, he was stopped not far from the capital following an order given by the head of S.M. of the Militia, general Enzo Emilio Galbiati.
+With the fall of the Fascist regime, on 25 July 1943, the XVI Battaglione "M" of Como, marching on Rome was stopped not far from the capital following an order given by the head of S.M. of the Militia, general Enzo Emilio Galbiati.
 The same "M" Division received the order between 25 and 26 July to continue the training activity.
 On September 8, the departments deployed north of the peninsula, in France and the Balkans largely adhered to the newborn Italian Social Republic, like those landed in Corsica they partly cooperated with the fascists and the Germans.

-The departments passed to the RSI were absorbed by the National Republican Army excluding the 1st Battalion "IX Settembre" which, established in September 1943 in Toulon, fought in Italy in various locations, also participating in the conflict of the landing of Anzio and on the eastern front.
+The departments passed to the RSI were absorbed by the National Republican Guard excluding the 1st Battalion "IX Settembre" which, established in September 1943 in Toulon, fought in Italy in various locations, also participating in the conflict of the landing of Anzio and on the eastern front.